felipejoribeiro/this-person-docs/permanent/1726149526-apple-certificates-and-profiles.md

 # Apple certificates and profiles

+Uploading apps to the apple app store can be done by following these steps:

+- register the `Bundle ID`;
+  - you can create an app in `xcode` and the `Bundle ID` will be created automatically;
+- create app record in the `App Store Connect`;
+  - select the `Bundle ID` created;
+- configure the app in the `App Store Connect`;
+  - add the app icon, screenshots, description, etc;
+- create a certificate;
+- create a provisioning profile;
+- register the devices;
+- upload the app to the `App Store Connect`;

 To send apple apps to the app store, you need to create a certificate and a provisioning profile.
 This is a simple guide to create these files.

 ## Certificates